-1.3 Setting up a Rayleigh Development Environment
+1.1.2 Setting up a Rayleigh Development Environment

 When running Rayleigh on HPC resources, always compile the software with the recommended compiler and link against libraries optimized for the architecture you are running on.
+We provide example instructions for some common systems at 'Installation Instructions for HPC systems'.